FreifunkBremen/ansible/roles/exit/README.md

 Exit
 ============

-A role to setup up a OpenVPN or GRE connection as exit.
+A role to setup up a OpenVPN, GRE or IPIP connection as exit.

 Role Variables